 What is hydrogen sulfide?

 Hydrogen sulfide (sewer gas) is a colorless gas with the odor of rotten eggs.
-The odor is detectable at about 0.0005 parts per million (ppm) to 0.3 ppm.
+The odor is detectable at very low concentrations, about 0.0005 parts per million (ppm) to 0.3 ppm.
 Hydrogen sulfide is produced naturally by decaying organic matter and is released from crude petroleum, natural gas, volcanic gases, liquid manure, sewage sludge, landfills, and sulfur hot springs.
 Hydrogen sulfide is slightly heavier than air and may accumulate in enclosed, poorly ventilated, and low-lying areas.

 Where is hydrogen sulfide used?

 Hydrogen sulfide is used in several industries and is a by-product of many industrial processes including oil refining, mining, tanning, wood pulp processing, food processing, craft paper production, and rayon manufacturing.